-To establish a VPN connection from FortiTray:
+You can also establish a VPN connection from FortiTray by doing the following:

 - 1. Select the Windows System Tray. - 2.
 Right-click the FortiTray icon, and select a VPN connection configuration. - 3.
 Type your username and password in the authentication window, and click OK to connect.